Infinity-harmonic maps and morphisms

 Before proving this we study the linear case.

-\begin{proposition} A linear map $\varphi :\mathbb{R} ^{n+k}\longrightarrow \mathbb{R}^{n}$ is an infinity harmonic morphism if and only if it is a horizontally conformal submersion.
+\begin{proposition} A linear map $\varphi :\mathbb{R} ^{n+k}\longrightarrow \mathbb{R}^{n}$ is an infinity-harmonic morphism if and only if it is a horizontally conformal surjective submersion.
 In other words, it can be written as the composition of a homothety, an isometry, and an orthogonal projection.